Building a voice agent for a React Native app¶

 The app will be built and launched.
 When accessing the device microphone, Alan AI will display a message we have specified for the Privacy - Microphone Usage Description key.

-In the bottom left corner, tap the Alan AI button and say: Hello world.
+In the bottom left corner, tap the Alan AI button and say: Hello world

-However, if you try to ask: How are you doing?
-The AI assistant will not give an appropriate response.
+?
+The AI agent will not give an appropriate response.
 This is because the dialog script in Alan AI Studio does not contain the necessary voice commands so far.

-Step 3: Add voice commands
+Step 3: Add voice commands¶

 Let’s add some voice commands so that we can interact with Alan AI.
 In Alan AI Studio, open the project and in the code editor, add the following intents: